yash9111/questdb.io/docs/connect/rest.md

 </Tabs>

-You can do so via the command line using `cURL`, or programmatically via HTTP APIs in your own scripts and applications:
+You can do so via the command line using `cURL` or programmatically via HTTP APIs in your scripts and applications:

 <Tabs defaultValue="curl" values={[
   { label: "cURL", value: "curl" },